Calvary Lutheran Church

 (1) Total value of the purchase is less than or equal to $200.00.

-(2) A receipt of the purchase is provided to the financial secretary or treasurer.
+(2) A receipt of the purchase is provided to the Financial Secretary or Treasurer.
+Receipt must contain only items for reimbursement, no circled personal items.

 (3) The item purchased is intended for use to conduct church business.